lucamartucci/lucamartucci.github.io/_posts/2019-10-30-LearnCrypto02.md

 **Theorem 1.4 (Yao)** There exists a weak one-way function iff there is a strong one-way function.

-**Proof** will complete later
+**Proof** will complete later.

+We now introduce one-way permutations,  trapdoor permutations.

+**Definition 1.5 (OWP)** A function is a one-way permutation if
+1. It satisfies all requirements of one-way function.
+2. It is a permutation.

+Trapdoor functions are OWPs that, given auxiliary information, can **Definition 1.6 (TDP)** A function is a TDP

 ## 2. Necessary Complexity Assumptions

 We state necessary complexity assumptions for the existence of one-way functions.
+These assumptions are useful for us to argue in the form: a protocol $A$ is not secure because it can break our complexity assumptions.

 First of all, we should observe that